Soft skills are much more than just being nice.

 The trick is to think about what your soft skills allowed you to accomplish.
 If you think you have great negotiation skills, were you able to use them to retain more customers?
 Maybe your change management skills helped you roll out a new process for dealing with returns.
 Empathy skills are huge in obtaining high customer satisfaction scores.

 Don’t just say you have empathy or teamwork skills.
 Explain what you’ve done with them in the past.
+Let them know that should a situation ever need to be escalated or someone really needs a help, they can count on you to be there for them.
 You’d be surprised how many resumes list “people skills” as one of their strengths, but don’t explain it any further.

 You could even go non-conventional and include quotes from your customer’s feedback surveys on your resume.
 Keep a clippings file of quotes and testimonials that show off your customer service abilities to use for resume designing.